-Azimuth Elevation Length of Antenna heights Location Tidal range (m) Antenna model angle limits angle limits data set above water level Trois-Rivières 0.6 GNSS100L 80-220° 0-50° 29 days 4-6 m Sainte-Anne-de-Bellevue negligible GNSS100L 100-240° 0-80° 17 days 2-3 m Piermont 0.8 BN-84U 180-280° $0-50^{\circ}$ 2 days 3-5 m to Québec city, where the Estuary to the Atlantic Ocean begins.
-Daily water level variations at Piermont are also dominated by tides.
-Key information for the three sites used is summarized in Table 1.
-The azimuth and elevation angle limits correspond to the region from which the antenna is receiving reflected signals on the water surface and were determined based on visual inspection of oscillations in the SNR data.
+Tidal Antenna Azimuth Elevation Length of Antenna heights Tide distance Location Tidal range (m) Antenna model angle limits angle limits data set above water level heights (m) gauge to tide g Trois-Rivières 0.6 GNSS100L 80-220° 0-50° 29 days 4-6 m pressure 5-10 Sainte-Anne-de-Bellevue SAB negligible GNSS100L 100-240° 0-80° 17 days 2-3 m pressure 500 Piermont 0.8 BN-84U 180-280° 0-50° 2 days 3-5 m bubbler 0 (direc to the region from which the antenna is receiving reflected signals on the water surface and were determined based on visual 210 inspection of oscillations in the SNR data.

 The site at which we collected the longest continuous data set is at the Port of Trois-Rivières.
 This site is on the north shore of the Saint Lawrence river, west (upstream) of the confluence with the Saint Maurice river.
 Trois-Rivières is approximately midway between Montreal and Quebec City, hence daily water level variations are dominated by tides.
-There are three OTT cm or less.
-The short narrow GNSS100L antenna array collected data for a continuous four week period from September 11 to October 9.
-Both short and tall narrow and wide GNSS100L antenna arrays were also installed for a 5 day period in August, 2020.
-The antenna arrays at this site were installed approximately 5 - 10 meters away from the tide gauges.

-215 Hydromet PLS pressure tide gauges at this site.
+There are three OTT Hydromet PLS pressure tide gauges at this site.
 The average of water level measurements from the three sensors is provided at intervals of 3 minutes from the Canadian Hydrographic Service.
-According to the instrument handbook, the accuracy is 0.5
+According to the instrument handbook, the accuracy is 0.5 cm or less.
+The narrow GNSS100L antenna array collected data for a continuous four week period from September 11 to October